debabratapruseth/AI-Financial-Digital-Twin/README.md

 ### Google Colab

-1. Copy the repository folder to Google Drive.
+1. Extract the zip file.
+Copy the repository folder to Google Drive.
 2. Open `notebooks/master_runner.ipynb` in Colab.
 3. Change `PROJECT_ROOT` only if your Drive path differs.
 4. Store `OPENAI_API_KEY` as a Colab secret if AI narration is required.